artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 ---

 ## Exercises about RISC-V Instruction Format
 We next provide a selection of the exercises proposed in Module 4 ([ExercisesModule4](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems4.pdf)) related with function calling.
-The remaining exercises provided in the sheet ([ExercisesModule4](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems4.pdf)) should also be resolved and tested by the students in Ripes.
+The remaining exercises provided in the sheet ([ExercisesModule4](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems4.pdf)) should also be resolved by the students.

 ![image](https://github.com/user-attachments/assets/a8c41060-c3bc-4d10-a816-a473e8f51659)